UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_23.md

 Let’s test it out.

-First, we need to isolate the column and make sure we are splitting on the correct separator.
+First, we need to grab the column and make sure we are splitting on the correct separator.

 In this case, the column is `mfr_type` and the separator is `-`.

 It’s important that we set `expand=True` to indicate that we want to split the sub strings into separate columns.

-Great\!
-We have 2 new columns.
+As you can see from the result, we now have two new columns.

 ---